 The newbie hiker may be surprised upon hearing about going on an extended expedition in a pair of sandals, but as the more seasoned ones would know, there is a time and place for everything.
 And the same applies for the best hiking sandals that you can buy to accompany you on your next weekender.

-Best Hiking Sandals 2018
+10 Best Hiking Sandals of 2018 (A List That You Shouldn't Miss)

 We start off the list with what happens to be one of the best hiking sandals women’s in ways more than one.
 And we’ll come to the most obvious one a little later.
 First, a look at the features is in order.
 The Northside Women’s Burke II are completely handmade, thus sporting very high-quality build.
 We love how they look and fit like a superb cross between a pair of sneakers and sandals.
 They sport a high coverage value, and the platform raise ensures that your feet stay well protected against trail muck.

 It lacks the velcro closure that we recommend so much for the best support and fit, but the lace up closure of the Burke II is rather impressive.
 They do not tend to open up accidentally.
 The mesh lining is soft and keeps your feet to chafing.
 What we love especially is the fact that the Burke II can be a great fit for both wide and narrow feet, courtesy of its closing system.
 They can also be easily paired with socks because of the same reason.
 Coming to the price, the Burke II is a pair that is undoubtedly value for money, thus sealing its position at the top of our list.

 - Versatile make fits a number of different foot types

 - Sturdy and comfortable at the same time

 - Rugged flexible upper features breathable inserts/soft faux leather overlays/EVA backing/abrasion resistant toe guard/durable shock resistant sole